Therapeutic macro dose of psilocybin | Hallucinogen mushrooms.

 More than 90% of serotonin is generated in the gut, the rest in the brain, and this occurs easily compared to the quantitative absorption of dimethyltryptamine, unlike the slow absorption of tryptophan, which must cross the blood-brain barrier to reach the brain and compete with other amino acids to be absorbed in the gut.

-In conclusion, the secret to secreting large amounts of melatonin, and therefore DMT, is a combination of habits such as those mentioned.
-The quantitative factor of endogenous melatonin will not cause an excess or an imbalance; imbalances only occur through exogenous action.
+In conclusion, the secret to secreting large amounts of melatonin, and therefore DMT, is a combination of habits like those mentioned.
+The quantitative factor of endogenous melatonin will not cause an excess or imbalance; imbalances only occur due to exogenous action.
 Everything is perfect, and our system is intelligent if we remember how to use it.
-In encounters, the incorporation of psilocybin in macro doses (exogenous) is measured according to the individual's body weight and psychological condition; there are no excesses.
-Typically, around one gram is used, and it can be doubled for some.
-Please note that I have not studied the following in depth, but both tryptophan and DMT contribute to the immune system in anti-inflammatory processes, although I suspect they do much more than that, and I say this because I am the witness myself.
-For years, unexplained healing processes occurred in me, which I only now understand.
-In addition to excellent health, and of course, constant psychedelic sensations when I'm doing therapy, and when I'm not, too!
+In sessions, the incorporation of psilocybin in macro doses (exogenous) is measured according to the individual's body weight and psychological state; there are no excesses.
+Generally, around two grams are used, although this can be doubled for some.
+Both tryptophan and DMT contribute to the immune system in anti-inflammatory processes, although I suspect they do much more than that, and I say this because I am living proof.
+For years, inexplicable repair processes occurred in me, which I only now understand, in addition to excellent health, and of course, constant psychedelic sensations when I give my therapy, and even when I'm not!

 Articles like this one; https://www.thelancet.com/journals/eclinm/article/PIIS2589-5370(23)00068-8/fulltext develop interesting aspects about the therapeutic application of hallucinogens.
 However, the controlled contexts under which trials and therapies are conducted are framed within conventional science, through which the principles of extrasensory physics are not understood, much less mastered.
 These principles are fundamental to the use of entheogens, given that the biochemical effects respond to electromolecular charges, and these to electromagnetic physics, which are mastered through true parapsychological science.
 High levels of DMT allow for a synaptic condition that desynchronizes the brain, and this is why we begin to hallucinate, which basically means "seeing the information around us through our original code" (hallucinogen > refers to the gene).
 Science calls this phase cerebral entropy, and I certainly like that label, since it is a consequence of generating altered states of consciousness.
 Under these states and with parapsychological therapeutic assistance, the breaking of neurosis (patterns) is facilitated.
 Entropy refers to a revolutionary transition, because perception becomes more acute and information can be confusing.
 Nothing the patient perceives during a well-conducted therapy is false, but the ability to interpret the information correctly may be lacking.
 Scientific approaches call this the "subjective effect" because they clearly ignore its objectivity.